 The outputs of the FEX (plus CP and JEP) subsystems comprise Trigger Objects (TOBs): words which describe the location and characteristics of any candidate trigger objects found.
 These words are transmitted to L1Topo via optical fibres.
 There, they are merged over the system and topological algorithms are run, the results of which are transmitted to the Level-1 Central Trigger Processor (CTP).

 The FEX subsystems are implemented using the ATCA standard [1.6] [1.7] .
-The jFEX comprises two shelfs of 16 (6)eFEX modules each.
-L1Topo comprises up to four identical modules, each of which receives a copy of all data from all the eFEX modules.
+The jFEX comprises one shelf of 7(6) jFEX modules.
+L1Topo comprises up to four identical modules, each of which receives a copy of all data from all the jFEX modules.

-As for the other L1Calo processing modules, on receipt of an L1A the eFEX subsystem provides Region of Interest (RoI) and Readout data to Level-2 (EF?) and the DAQ system respectively.
-Each eFEX module outputs these data on to the shelf backplane, and two Hub modules in each shelf aggregate the data and implement the required ROD functionality (via a daughter board).
+As for the other L1Calo processing modules, on receipt of an L1A the jFEX subsystem provides Region of Interest (RoI) and Readout data to Level-2 (EF?) and the DAQ system respectively.
+Each jFEX module outputs these data on to the shelf backplane, and two Hub modules in each shelf aggregate the data and implement the required ROD functionality (via a daughter board).
 Additionally, the Hub modules provide hubs on the TTC, control and monitoring networks.

 Overview of Phase-2 system